 A project of the Partnership for a New American Economy

 With its close proximity to the Caribbean and Central America, Florida has long been a major point of entry for immigrants coming to America.
-The Pew Hispanic Center found that in 2011 more than 3.6 million Florida residents—almost one in five people in the state—were born abroad.
+The American Community Survey found that in 2013 nearly 3.7 million Florida residents—almost one in five people in the state—were born abroad.
 Immigration was a major factor in the state’s rapid population growth in the 1980s, placing Florida among the top 10 states with the fastest-growing immigrant populations.
-Even today, Florida continues to attract immigrants: from 2000 to 2011, Florida’s immigrant population grew by more than 38 percent.
-By contrast, in California and New York, the growth rate was just 14 and 11 percent, respectively.
+Even today, Florida continues to attract immigrants: from 2000 to 2013, Florida’s immigrant population grew by just under 39 percent.
+By contrast, in California and New York, the growth rate was just 15 and 12 percent, respectively.

 Percent of state’s population that is immigrant